asquare14/aSquare14.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hello!
 I'm Atibhi, a Software Engineer at Amazon Prime Video.
-Before this, I worked at Twitter, where our team was responsible for Single Sign-On (SSO).
+Before this, I worked at Twitter, where our team was responsible for all things IAM.
 If you've ever rented or bought a movie, subscribed to Prime Video, or purchased a Prime subscription, there's a good chance some of your actions have triggered code that I contributed to! :)

 My internship experience spans across Morgan Stanley (2021), Grafana (2020), Google (2020), Hackerrank (2019), and Rails Girls Summer of Code (2018).
 I hold a dual degree (Bachelors and Masters) from IIIT-Bangalore.
 Welcome to my corner of the web!